Westminster Massacre

 The Westminster Massacre was an incident that occurred on March 13, 1775, in the town of Westminster, Vermont, then part of the New Hampshire Grants, whose control was disputed between its residents and the Province of New York.
 It resulted in the killings of two men, William French and Daniel Houghton, by a sheriff's posse, after a crowd occupied the Westminster Courthouse to protest the evictions of several poor farmers from their homes by judges and other officials from New York.
 The Westminster Massacre is regarded by some Vermont historians as a key event in the history of Vermont.

 Background

-Tensions in the New Hampshire Grants had existed since the 1760s between the majority of its residents, lower-class farmers from New Hampshire, and "Yorkers", a wealthy minority of landowners from England and New York.
+Tensions in the New Hampshire Grants had existed since the 1760s between the majority of its residents, lower-class farmers from New Hampshire, and "Yorkers", a wealthy minority of landowners from New York.
 The New Hampshire Grants were claimed by both the Province of New Hampshire and New York.
 Surveyors employed by the Yorkers were often attacked and beaten by angry farmers, who formed the radical Green Mountain Boys, an anti-Yorker militia led by Ethan Allen and Remember Baker.
 The Green Mountain Boys began destroying the homes of Yorkers who settled in the New Hampshire Grants.
 Many of these Yorkers had taken land from impoverished farmers.
 In response to the attacks on Yorkers, officials from New York began arresting and evicting settlers across the New Hampshire Grants.